Yash1547/RealEstatePricePrediction/README.md

 - **Machine Learning Model:** A regression model (e.g., Linear Regression, Lasso Regression, or Decision Tree Regression) is trained to predict real estate prices.
 - **Flask Backend:** The model is deployed as a backend server using Flask, allowing users to interact with it via HTTP requests.
 - **Web Interface:** A simple web interface is created using HTML, CSS, and JavaScript to provide a user-friendly experience for entering property details and viewing predicted prices.

+## Dataset
+The dataset used in this project contains real estate listings with various features such as location, size, and price.
+It was obtained from Kaggle and preprocessed for use in the machine learning model.

 ## Usage
 1. Clone the repository:
    ```bash